 Looking at a real world example of this, lets look at tracking a package.
 With the XYO network you could actually track the package every minute and every second at each step along it's journey and then verify (in a trustless manner) that the package was delivered.
 Right now, a package has to be scanned in at every stop, but with XYO's mesh network of GPS & Bluetooth devices it all happens in the background and is pushed to the blockchain through the use of their XYO token.
 The implications of something like this are far and wide.
 A tokenized, decentralized network of reliable oracles that work off of an already established mesh of location devices.
 This is the future.

 Coming To A Future Near You

 We already used these location based type services in tons of industries right now.
 While most cryptocurrency startups are just a really great idea and a whitepaper the XYO team have been building this network for year already and have the hardware to backup their great ideas.
 Like all great utility tokens, the XYO token is how you buy and sell this location data on their network and it also works to incentiveize participants in the network (like miners, HODLers, etc).
 I think that this sort of "connective" technology that bridges the gap between the existing real-world structures and the future-looking structures of blockchain are going to be huge in the coming years.

 There is a ton more info on their website about the project and it is really great stuff to read.
-They are also doing a token sale here pretty soon (March 20th) and you can get whitelisted to participate on their site as well to purchase XYO tokens.
 On top of all this amazingness about the project, they are based out of San Diego in my home state of California!